Ellen Wilkinson High School

+The Manchester College Nicholls Campus (officially listed as Former Nicholls Hospital and later known as Ellen Wilkinson High School) is a Grade II* listed building on Hyde Road in Ardwick, an area of Manchester, England.
+Built between 1878 and 1880 to designs by Thomas Worthington and funded by Benjamin Nicholls as a memorial to his son, it originally served as an orphanage and bluecoat school.
+The building was used as the Nicholls Secondary Boys School from 1952 to 1967 and subsequently became Ellen Wilkinson High School.
+After the school's merger in 2000, the site was acquired by MANCAT and, following further institutional changes in 2008, became a principal campus of the Manchester College.

+History

-Ellen Wilkinson High School was housed, until it closed in 2000, in a Grade II* listed building in Ardwick, Manchester, England, designed in 1865–67 by the prolific Manchester architect Thomas Worthington.
-Formerly known as Nicholls Hospital, the building was funded by Benjamin Nicholls as a memorial to his son, John Ashton Nicholls.
-Nicholls commissioned Worthington to prepare designs, with instructions that building was only to commence after his own death.
-It was built in 1878–1880 and Worthington's last significant commission in the city.
-The original usage was as an orphanage; the Ashton family gave over £100,000 to its construction and endowment.
+The building was constructed between 1878 and 1880, according to its official listing, and was originally a bluecoat school.
+It was designed by Thomas Worthington, and funded by Benjamin Nicholls as a memorial to his son, John Ashton Nicholls.
+Nicholls commissioned Worthington to prepare the designs, with instructions that construction should begin only after his own death.
+It was Worthington's last significant commission in the city.
+The original use was as an orphanage, with the Ashton family contributing over £100,000 towards its construction and endowment.

-The style is flamboyant Flemish Gothic in red brick with sandstone dressings and steeply pitched slate roofs.
-The main range is double-pile with 11 bays and a massive central tower, which shows clear similarities to that of Worthington's City Police Courts at Minshull Street.
-The tower was originally embellished by Worthington's trade-mark animal carving but the majority were removed in the 20th century.

 From 1952 to 1967, the building was used as the Nicholls Secondary Boys School.
+On 3 October 1974, the former Nicholls Hospital was designated a Grade II* listed building.
 The school later amalgamated with Ardwick High School.
-Initially the school was known as Nicholls Ardwick High School but was later renamed in honour of Ellen Wilkinson, socialist, feminist and first female Minister for Education, who was born in Ardwick.
-The school achieved renown because of its heavy emphasis on the arts, thereby anticipating 'specialist school' status by some decades.
-In 2000 the building changed use again when Ellen Wilkinson High School was merged into Cedar Mount High School, with the old hospital becoming Nicholls Campus of Manchester City College.
+It was initially known as Nicholls Ardwick High School but in 1983 was renamed in honour of Ellen Wilkinson, a socialist, feminist and first female Minister for Education, who was born in Ardwick.
+The school became noted for its strong emphasis on the arts, anticipating specialist‑school status by several decades.

+In 2000, following the merger of Ellen Wilkinson High School into Cedar Mount High School in Gorton, the former school site was acquired by the Manchester College of Arts and Technology (MANCAT).
+In 2008, after MANCAT merged with City College Manchester, the site became a principal campus of the newly formed Manchester College.